Skip to Content

 Shelburne

-Walk along the historic Dock Street and you’ll feel as though you’ve been transported back in time.
-Be sure to visit the weekend Farmers’ Market, held in the Guild Hall, a building built and used in the filming of The Scarlet Letter.
+As you walk the historic waterfront along Dock Street, you’ll feel as though you’ve been transported back in time.
+Be sure to visit the many museums, shops, eateries and historic accommodations along with the weekend Farmers’ Market that’s held in the Guild Hall, a building built for and used in the filming of The Scarlet Letter.

 Discover Shelburne